AnnieL1229/foodcom-recipe-analysis/README.md

 ### Result

-Overall, the weighted F1-score **improved from 0.6190 to 0.6428**.
-The most notable improvement was in the prediction of low-rated recipes (Class 0), where the recall and F1-score increased from 0.21 to 0.25.
+Overall, the weighted F1-score **improved from 0.6190 to 0.6278**.
+The most notable improvement was in the prediction of low-rated recipes (Class 0), where the recall and F1-score increased from 0.21 to 0.28.
 The use of SMOTE successfully mitigated the impact of class imbalance, preventing the model from over-prioritizing high-rated recipes.

-##
+## Fairness Test

+To assess whether our model exhibits bias, we compare its performance on **low-calorie** and **high-calorie** recipes.
+Since `calorie (#)` values vary widely across recipes, we split the dataset at the median to create two equally sized groups.
+Since our target variable (`binary rating`) is **imbalanced**, with more recipes receiving high ratings than low ratings, accuracy alone is not a reliable metric.
+Instead, we use the **weighted F1-score**, which accounts for class imbalance by giving more weight to the majority class while still considering minority class performance.

+We do not assume in advance whether the model will favor low-calorie or high-calorie recipes.
+Therefore, we use a **two-sided test** to detect any significant performance difference, regardless of which group is disadvantaged.

+- **Null Hypothesis (H₀):** The model performs **equally well** for both low-calorie and high-calorie recipes.
+Any observed difference in weighted F1-score is due to random variation.
+- **Alternative Hypothesis (H₁):** The model performs **differently** for each group.
+- **Test Statistic:** Difference in weighted F1-score between low-calorie and high-calorie recipes.
+- **Significance Level:** 0.05

+To determine whether the observed difference is statistically significant, we conducted a permutation test with 1,000 iterations.
+The empirical distribution of permuted differences is shown in the graph below, with the observed difference marked in red.

+<iframe
+  src="fairness_test.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+The observed weighted F1-score difference between low-calorie and high-calorie recipes is -0.0143, with a p-value of 0.0000, which falls below the 0.05 significance threshold.
+Thus, we **reject the null hypothesis**.
+This suggests that our model performs significantly worse on low-calorie recipes compared to high-calorie recipes, indicating **potential bias**.
+The performance gap may be due to*model reliance on fat content and associated features, which are often higher in calorie-dense recipes.